-

 • Characterize the texture and viscosity of gelatin according to its concentration.

-• Select a gelatin quality suited to the technical requirements of the formulations.
+• Select a quality of gelatin suitable for the technical requirements of the formulations.

-• Check compliance with supplier specifications or sector standards (GMIA, ISO 9665, Pharmacopoeias).
+• Verify compliance with supplier specifications or industry standards (GMIA, ISO 9665, Pharmacopoeias).

-• Ensure stability and reproducibility of gelling performance in finished products.
+• To ensure the stability and reproducibility of gelling performance in finished products.

-Bloom measurement is performed by forming a gel under specific conditions (10% gelatin in water, 17–18 hours at 10°C), then applying a vertical force via a standardized cylindrical probe (Bloom gelometer).
-The force (in grams) required to push the probe 4 mm into the gel is the Bloom value.
+The Bloom strength is measured by forming a gel under specific conditions (10% gelatin in water, 17–18 hours at 10 °C), then applying a vertical force using a standardized cylindrical probe (Bloom gelometer).
+The force (in grams) required to penetrate the probe 4 mm into the gel corresponds to the Bloom strength.

-The higher the Bloom level, the firmer, more stable, and more viscous the gelatin structure.
-Conversely, a low Bloom level indicates a soft texture and reduced gelling capacity.
+The higher the Bloom number, the firmer, more stable, and more viscous the gelatin's structure.
+Conversely, a low Bloom number indicates a soft texture and reduced gelling capacity.

 Examples of beaches: